 Getting a discharge of your debts is a significant step in your bankruptcy, but it is not the end of your case.
 Your case ends when the court enters an order closing it.
-For most people who file bankruptcy, the discharge is the last court action that directly affects them.
-And in many cases, the court will close the case soon after the entry of discharge.
-But in other cases, the bankruptcy will continue for some time after the discharge.
-In fact, for creditors, the trustee, and the court, the case may be just getting underway.
+In this article, you'll learn:

-Once the trustee has a pool of funds, the court will ask the creditors to file claims for what they contend the debtor owes.
-The trustee will file objections with the court to any claim that is deficient or improper and the court will hold hearings on the objections.
-When the claims are resolved, the trustee then mails checks to those creditors whose claims have been allowed by the court.
-That process may also take months or years.
+Once the trustee has a pool of funds, the court will ask the creditors to file claims for what the debtor owes.
+The trustee will file objections with the court to any claim that is deficient or improper, and the court will hold hearings on them.
+The trustee mails checks to those creditors with allowed claims and will file a report after distributing funds.
+Only then will the court close the case.